Injury Prevention & Evacuations

 - Watch your step when boarding and watch the narrow gap between the platform edge and the train.

 - Stand in the center of the platform and in well-lighted areas.

 - If you need help, use a white courtesy phone to contact a Station Agent.
-For police assistance, call the Station Agent or go to the nearest pay phone and dial (877) 679-7000.
+For police assistance, call the Station Agent, go to the nearest pay phone or use your mobile phone and dial (510)464-7000.

 - BART train doors close automatically.
 Doors do not reopen for obstructions.
 Please keep yourself and your possessions well clear of the doors upon entering and exiting the train.

 - Station platform edges have special rubber tiles and a noticeable change of texture to alert vision impaired passengers that they are approaching the edge.
-The tiles are bright yellow and interspersed with black tiles at the positions of the train's doors to aid passengers with limited vision.
+The tiles are bright yellow at the positions of the train's doors to aid passengers with limited vision.

 - Do not lean against the doors when inside the train.

 - When entering and exiting the train, be sure to watch your step.
 There is a gap of approximately three inches between the train and the platform.